 That’s not too bad for a place where everything has to be shipped in.

 There are no superhighways or rush hour traffic in Alaska.
-In your own vehicle, you have the freedom to travel at your own pace and stop wherever and whenever you want.
+In your vehicle, you have the freedom to travel at your own pace and stop wherever and whenever you want.

 Not wanting to drive?
 Consider a bus tour.
 Several companies offer escorted tours with guides very familiar with the area.
 Everything is organized and all you have to do is show up.